Andolatam/api-docs/source/includes/_billing.md

 }
 ```

-Through this endpoint the users can get information of their credit cards.
+The users can get information of their credit cards.
 If exist, will return a JSON file with information about cards, else will return an error.

 ### HTTP Request